ajdixon30/Alchemy-Project-2/README.md

 11. DevOps CI/CD pipeline is used to build and deploy project to a publicly available remote location

-## Movie List Application
+## CineFile
-We are creating a service for rating movies using a star/point system.
-Our app will allow users to search for movies.The users can view a list of movies stored in our database.
-They will be able to filter this list.
-Finally, they can request that the admin(s) add a new movie to the list.
+CineFile is a social web service which allows movie lovers to find and rate their favorite films.
+CineFile displays a list of available films, which users can filter to quickly locate the movie they would like to rate.
+If the user doesn’t see the movie they are looking for, they can utilize the built-in option for requesting additions to our list.

-## Features:
+## Features
-Rate a movie 1-5 points/stars
+Rate a movie 1-5 points
 Filter movies (search?)
-Requesting/creating additions to the movie list Display list of movies users can rate
+Request, add, or remove movies in the list
-Minimum Viable Product:
+Display list of movies users can rate

-## User Stories:
+## User Stories
 [ ] As a user, I can login and sign up

 [ ] As a user, I can rate movies